-- o .1.3.6.1.4.1.28097 - iso.org.dod.internet.private.enterprises.acksys acksysticution a code identifying product intodes. acksysProductID a code identifying product model. -- ----------------- ----------------------------------- acksysProductSerialNumber unique identifier assigned to a product.
+- .1.3.6.1.4.1.28097 - iso.org.dod.internet.private.enterprises.acksys acksysProductID a code identifying product model.

 The following OIDs are meaningful for WaveOS.
 Please refer to the MIB to find out numeric OID values and specific description for each item.